AntidoteDB/antidote/docs/pages/mydoc/crdts.md

 :	Decrements the counter by `v`.

 reset()
-:   Resets the counter to the initial state (0).
+:   Resets the counter to the initial state (0), cancelling all observed increments and decrements.